 Bad news: you’re not done with sales.
 Because now you have to hire, train and manage your sales team.
 But hey, it’s progress, and if you never wanted to have to deal with sales in your life, well, you probably would have just become a blogger, right?

 But let’s go back to that part about hiring a sales person.
 Once you get them in the door for an interview, what should you actually ask them?
 The best sales interview questions seek to understand motivation and performance.
-I sat down with Kate McMillen, hiring partner for sales and partner development here at Infusionsoft by Keap, to find out what the top sales interview questions are, and what sort of answers to listen for.
+I sat down with Kate McMillen, hiring partner for sales and partner development here at Keap, to find out what the top sales interview questions are, and what sort of answers to listen for.

 1. What’s the most difficult feedback you’ve ever received, and what did you do with that feedback?

 This question helps you see whether your sales candidate can communicate openly and realistically, as well as show a bit of vulnerability.
 But more importantly, it shows you how coachable and adaptable they are—are they stuck in their own methodology, or are they open to trying new things?

 If a candidate says they “don’t know” about any difficult feedback they received, or says they’ve never received difficult feedback, that’s a concern; it means they might not be in tune with feedback or their manager, they’re not self-aware or they’re defensive and not willing to hear difficult feedback.
 You want to find a sales associate who can be really open and receptive to feedback.